emotivhq/generator-makeme-famous/README.md

 If you rename the client folder, make sure you also modify the value stored in `.yo-rc.json`

 ## Gulp tasks
-Now that the project is created you have a set of simple gulp tasks command available
+Here is a set of simple gulp tasks available:
 ```
 gulp help           # List the main gulp tasks
 gulp lint           # Run lint